Forbidden Corner: History

 The garden was opened to the public in 1997, with a £4.50 entrance fee.
 However, planning permission for public use of the garden was not obtained at the time.

 As of 2000, the gardens were visited by 80,000 people, and employed around 25 people.

-Retroactive planning permission for the park was rejected in 2000.
-The National Park's planners raising concerns about the environmental impact and pollution of the large number of cars entering the Park to visit the garden, and that the garden did not agree with the aims of a national park.
+Retrospective planning permission for the park was rejected in 2000.
+The National Park's planners raised concerns about the environmental impact and pollution of the large number of cars entering the Park to visit the garden, and that the garden did not agree with the aims of a national park.
 A petition to keep the park open was signed by 10,000 people.
 An enforcement order to remove the structures and close the site to the public was overturned on appeal in 2000, on condition of restricting the number of visitors entering the site to 120 per hour.